Mihndim2020/Easy-Lodge/README.md

 # EasyLodge

 > This project is an online directory of hotels.
-I bridges the gap between hotels and clients.
+It bridges the gap between hotels and clients.
 The various hotels are stored in the database and the customers search through to find a convenient choice.
 This is just the front end build using HTML5, CSS3 and Bootstrap.

 ![screenshot](images/Screenshot1.png)
 ![screenshot](images/Screenshot2.png)